 Have you ever been asked the question "What does it really mean to be pro-life?"
 How did you respond?

-Participants of the course will be asked to complete a weekly reading assignment from Courageously Pro-Life, complete an online activity, and tune in for a weekly call Thursday's at noon* (EST) with Sarah to discuss the material.
+Participants of the course will be asked to complete a weekly reading assignment from Courageously Pro-Life, complete an online activity, and participate in weekly discussion posts online.

 What other's are saying: